-- Read the Elementary GLOBE book All About Earth: Our World on Stage - either read it to the class or have students read it to themselves.
+- Read the Elementary GLOBE storybook All About Earth: Our World on Stage - either read it to the class or have students read it to themselves.
 The book can be downloaded from www.globe.gov/ elementaryglobe. - Make two wall charts titled: "What do plants need to live?" and "What do we want to learn?"

-Make a copy of the Earth System in a Bottle Recipe Card for each student or group of students.
-Optional: laminate the recipe cards so they won't get wet during this activity.
+- Make a copy of the Earth System in a Bottle Recipe Card for each student or group of students.
+Optional: laminate the recipe cards so they don't get wet during this activity. - Prepare the soda bottles by cutting them as shown in Figure 1.